Small time Chung-type LIL for L\'{e}vy processes: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:results}, we give the main results that manage the transfer between small deviations and LIL.
 Several examples of LIL for concrete L\'evy processes are collected in Section~\ref{sec:examples}.
 The proofs are given in Section~\ref{sec:proofs}.

 Let us finally fix some notation.
-In this paper we let $X$ be a L\'evy process with characteristic triplet $(\gamma, \sigma^2, \Pi)$, where $\gamma\in \R$, $\sigma^2\geq 0$, and the L\'evy measure $\Pi$ has no atom at zero and satisfies
+In this paper we let $X$ be a L\'evy process with characteristic triplet $(\gamma, \sigma^2, \Pi)$, where $\gamma\in\R$, $\sigma^2\geq0$, and the L\'evy measure $\Pi$ has no atom at zero and satisfies

-For basic definitions and properties of L\'evy processes we refer to \cite{B96,sato}.
-As we are interested only in the behavior for small times we may truncate large jumps.
-In particular, we restrict ourselves to L\'evy processes involving only jumps of absolute value at most $1$.
-Hence, the characteristic exponent, $\E e^{i z X_t } =: e^{ t \psi(z)}$, has the form
+For basic definitions and properties of L\'evy processes we refer to Bertoin \cite{B96}, Sato \cite{sato}.
+As we are interested only in the behavior for small times, we discard all jumps bigger than $1$ in absolute value and assume such truncation \textit{throughout} the paper.
+Hence, the characteristic exponent, $\E\mathrm{e}^{\mathrm{i} z X_t } =: \mathrm{e}^{ t \psi(z)}$, has the form

-For later use we denote by $\Phi$ the Laplace exponent of a subordinator $A$, $\E e^{-u A_1}=e^{-\Phi(u)}$,
+For later use we denote by $\Phi$ the Laplace exponent of a subordinator $A$, $\E\mathrm{e}^{-u A_1}=\mathrm{e}^{-\Phi(u)}$,